AWS Tools

 Usage

-awsSecurityGroupIPModify --remove [ --add ] [ --register ] --group group [ --region region ] [ --port port ] --description description [ --ip ip ] [ --help ]
+awsSecurityGroupIPModify --remove [ --add ] [ --register ] --group group [ --region region ] --port port --description description --ip ip [ --help ]

-Modify an EC2 Security Group and add or remove an IP/port combination to the group.
+Usages can be awsSecurityGroupIPModify --add --group group [ --region region ] --port port --description description --ip ip awsSecurityGroupIPModify --remove --group group [ --region region ] --description description Modify an EC2 Security Group and add or remove an IP/port combination to the group.

 Arguments

---remove - Optional.
-Flag.
-Remove instead of add- onlygroup, anddescriptionrequired.--add- Optional.
-Flag.
-Add to security group (default).--register- Optional.
-Flag.
-Add it if not already added.--group group- Required.
-String.
-Security Group ID--region region- Optional.
-String.
+--remove - Flag.
+Optional.
+Remove instead of add- onlygroup, anddescriptionrequired.--add- Flag.
+Optional.
+Add to security group (default).--register- Flag.
+Optional.
+Add it if not already added.--group group- String.
+Required.
+Security Group ID--region region- String.
+Optional.
 AWS region, defaults toAWS_REGION.
-Must be supplied.--port port- Required for--addonly.
-Integer. service port--description description- Required.
+Must be supplied.--port port- Required. for--addonly.
+Integer. service port--description description- String.
+Required.
+Description to identify this record.--ip ip- Required. for--addonly.
 String.
-Description to identify this record.--ip ip- Required for--addonly.
-String.
-IP Address to add or remove.--help- Optional.
-Flag.
+IP Address to add or remove.--help- Flag.
+Optional.
 Display this help.

 Return codes